mikejw/empathy/edocs/source/gettingstarted.rst

 If you run this command and try navigating to the above URL you should now see a 'Success!' message.

-Finally Empathy relies on Apache 'mod_rewrite' for routing URLs so the recommened aproach is to first of all ensure that the AllowOverride directive has been set to 'All' for your current virtual host.
+Finally, Empathy relies on Apache 'mod_rewrite' for routing URLs so the recommened aproach is to first of all ensure that the AllowOverride directive has been set to 'All' for your current virtual host.
 See http://httpd.apache.org/docs/2.2/mod/core.html#allowoverride for more info.
 Once this is done we can create our '.htaccess' file that will enable 'mod_rewite' and set up the simple rules.
 The .htaccess file needs to live in the 'public_dir' folder, typically called 'public_html', alongside the 'index.php' file.